Kowts/cs50p_final_project/README.md

 - **Task CRUD**: Create, read, update, and delete tasks with ease.
 - **Task Prioritization**: Assign priorities to tasks and organize your day.
+- **Task Tracking**: A background thread that periodically checks for and notifies about due tasks.
+- **Task Export and Import**: Export and Import tasks to CSV for offline use.
+- **Task Statistics**: View task statistics such as total tasks, completed tasks, and more.
 - **Search Functionality**: Quickly find tasks with a powerful search feature.
 - **Printing Capability**: Print out task lists for offline reference.
 - **User Customization**: Set preferences such as themes and notification settings.